department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/fe-templates/vamc-hardening/feature-brief.md

-# Feature Brief: Hardening of VAMC Joint Editorial Ownership pages (WIP)
+# Feature Brief: VAMC Content modeling: Joint Editorial Ownership pages (WIP)

 This document will focus on the hardening of selected VA Medical Center (VAMC) pages.